 The accountable body for the money will be North Lincolnshire Council.

 Cllr Liz Redfern, leader, North Lincolnshire Council, said:

 “This is fantastic news and further demonstrates the level of confidence and commitment the Government has in developing Humber region.
-The Able Marine Energy Park is of incredible significance in so many ways and will make a huge impact on the region’s economy.
+The Humber Ports Port is of incredible significance in so many ways and will make a huge impact on the region’s economy.